 This sancocho recipe calls for chunky ingredients; everything in good solid chunks!

 Rub the chicken in the oil mixed with the minced garlic, oregano, and chopped culantro (this is a long-leaved relative to cilantro – if you can’t find it, double the amount of cilantro to substitute), and chop into sections, bone in.

 Throw it in a large pot on medium heat to sweat while you chop the vegetables into no less than one-inch chunks, leaving the potatoes whole.
 Not only does this make it a hearty safari to eat – it allows it to boil in anger and reheated without turning to mush.

-Now chuck in the onion before adding the stock and those vegetables.
-The sweet corn in Panama is more starchy and less sweet.
-If you use regular sweet corn and the carrots it will be too sweet.
+Now toss in the onion before adding the stock and those vegetables.
+The sweet corn in Panama is more starchy and less sweet than you might be used to.
+If you use regular sweet corn and the carrots, it’ll be too sweet.

-Cover it with water, bring to the boil and let simmer.
+Cover it with water, bring to the boil, and let simmer.
 Adding water if it gets too low, boiling back down if it gets too runny.
-You know when it’s ready.
+You’ll know when it’s ready.
 Chicken tender and yucca soft enough to stab with a fork.

-Serve as a main with rice straight away, or leave to infuse the flavors in the pot for a morning brunch.
+Serve with rice straight away, or leave to infuse the flavors in the pot for a morning brunch tomorrow.

-You can adapt and evolve a lot of the ingredients to your taste and use any starchy vegetable or any meat.
+You can adapt and change many of the ingredients to your own taste, using any starchy vegetable or any meat.
 As a national dish enjoyed with friends and family, I’m sure many will criticize my version.

-But it is damn good and does its job!
-If you really want to upset the locals – add a dash of Tabasco to your bowl!
+But it is darn good and it does its job!
+And if you really want to upset the locals – add a dash of Tabasco to your bowl!
 Yum!